Moesif/moesifmiddleware-go/README.md

 ## Options for logging outgoing calls

+The options below are applied to outgoing API calls.
+The request and response objects passed in are [Request](https://golang.org/src/net/http/request.go) request and [Response](https://golang.org/src/net/http/response.go) response objects.

 ### __`Should_Skip_Outgoing`__
 (optional) _(request, response) => boolean_, a function that takes a request and response, and returns true if you want to skip this particular event.